This topic is about migraine headaches. If you are looking for information about tension headaches, see Tension Headaches.

 Watch closely for changes in your health, and be sure to contact your doctor if:

-Watchful waiting is a period of time during which you and your doctor watch your symptoms or condition without using medical treatment.
-Watchful waiting may be fine if you have recently been diagnosed with migraines and over-the-counter medicines are controlling your pain.
+Watchful waiting is a wait-and-see approach.
+Trying it may be fine if you have recently been diagnosed with migraines and over-the-counter medicines are controlling your pain.

 Your doctor will diagnose a migraine by examining you and asking questions about your health and lifestyle.
 There are no tests that can prove that you have migraines.